nousiaso/MetaBioTax/README.md

 Running this pipeline on a "normal" pc, is not advised.
 It will take multiple days to finish on 10 cores even if the memory requirements are met.

-*I have to stress that we do not live in an ideal genomics world with perfect databases and species equally represented in them and the sequences contain almost 0 errors
+*I have to stress that we do not live in an ideal genomics world with perfect databases and species equally represented in them with error free sequences